-Utilizing PRP treatment or platelet rich plasma (PRP) for the treatment of plantar fasciosis and tendinosis around the foot and ankle is a fairly new and developing concept.
+Utilizing PRP treatment or platelet rich plasma (PRP) for the treatment of plantar fasciitis and Achilles tendinosis around the foot and ankle is a fairly new and developing concept.
 PRP is believed to help the chronic scar formations and loss of inflammatory response that is often associated with plantar fasciosis and tendinosis.

 How it Works